 The Indiana State Police Internship Program is an excellent way for college students to gain valuable experience in law enforcement.
 Read the details below to learn how an ISP internship might benefit you.

-The Indiana State Police is now accepting applications for the 2018 Summer Internship Program.
-Applications must be submitted by 11:59 PM on March 2, 2018 in order to be considered for the spring semester internship.
+The Indiana State Police is now accepting applications for the 2018 Fall Internship Program.
+Applications must be submitted by 11:59 PM on May 7, 2018 in order to be considered for the fall semester internship.

 Internship Program Overview